gdm413229/swwmgz_m/ExtendedLore.md

 - 2320: A group of billionaires buy an entire island and turn it into an arena.
   The "Battle Royale" boom starts.
 - 2407: Unissix Bokurou Azadeku devises the "Unissix Tournaments".
-- 2409: The first tournament ends with Raik L Raikishionen as champion.
-Thanks to his popularity, he is elected as prime minister of the Nukuri Unified Government.
+- 2409: The first tournament ends with Raik L Raikishionen, prime minister of the Nukuri Unified Government, as champion.
 - 2411: In a joint attack, and with the participation of Earth, the "Dark Alliance" is defeated.
 - 2415: The "New Dark Kingdom" is formed, in an attempt to reunite those who